ark3/wedding/index.md

 </table>
 <p/>

-All wedding day festivities will be at New York Country Club.
-A complimentary shuttle will be provided to transport guests between the Crowne Plaza and New York Country Club before the ceremony and after the reception.
+All wedding day festivities will be at New York Country Club.* A complimentary shuttle will be provided to transport guests between the Crowne Plaza and New York Country Club before the ceremony and after the reception (stay tuned for more details soon).
 There is plenty of parking as well if you prefer to drive.

 ##### Sunday, October 22, 2017